 Crafted from fine strands of gold and silver the country’s love of filigree has continued throughout the centuries and Portuguese jewellery’s fine, intricate designs have become one of the best examples of the technique.
 There are some splendid jewellery shops on Rua das Flores and Rua 31 de Janeiro.

 This is one of my go-to souvenirs when I want to give friends a gift from Porto.
 State of the art port wine glass to enhance your experience of drinking port.
-This official port wine glass designed by Álvaro Siza Vieira, Portuguese architect from Porto, winner of the Pritzker prize (considered the noble prize of Architecture) for his reconstruction of Chiado in Lisbon after the fire.
+This official port wine glass designed by Álvaro Siza Vieira, Portuguese architect from Porto, winner of the Pritzker prize (considered the noble prize of Architecture).
 Available in the Vista Alegre shop in Porto, Rua Cândido dos Reis 6.
 If you’d like to take a set home they sell them boxed and if you don’t have room for them in your luggage you can buy them here

 I hope this has inspired you to go shopping in Porto and if you do please come back and tell us all about it in the comments.